FranciszekPin/gravity-field-simulator/README.md

 ## Features
 ### Adding bodies
-You can use our pre-defined planet objects like earth or sun.
+You can use our pre-defined objects like earth or sun.
 ![Alt Text](models/two_moons.gif)

 ### Adding bigger number of objects
-Things turn exciting when it is possible to observe multiple objects reacting to each other.
+Simulations become much more interesting after placing bigger number of objects.
+Our simulator provides you tools for placing many objects at the samte time.
 ![Alt Text](models/planet_square.gif)
 ## How to use it
 ### Dependencies
-This project requires Python 3 with Panda3d, scipy and numpy
+This project requires `Python 3` with `Panda3d`, `scipy` and `numpy`.

 ### Default simulation
-Clone this repo on your local machine and go into project folder
+Clone this repo on your local machine and go into project folder:

     git clone https://github.com/FranciszekPin/gravity-field-simulator
     cd gravity-field-simulator

-To see default simulation just run
+To see default simulation run:

     python3 GameManager.py

-You should see few planets orbiting sun
+You should see few planets orbiting the sun:
 ![Alt Text](models/solar_system.gif)

 ### Making own simulation
-In `BallsManager.py` there is function `add_balls_to_render(self)`.
+In `BallsManager.py` there is a function `add_balls_to_render(self)`.
-Inside this function you can set planets for simulation.
+Inside this function you can define which planets will appear in simulation.
-There are two functions that can be used.
+There are two functions that can be used:
 #### Add single planet
-First adds one planet with given mass and velocity on given position:
+First function adds one planet with given mass and velocity on given position:

     add_ball(self, position, velocity, static, mass, planet_name)

 where

-    position - starting position of planet in numpy.array([x, y, z]) position - starting velocity of planet in numpy.array([x, y, z]) static - if True, planet won't move, usually should be set to False mass - single number standing for plaet mass planet_name - sets planet texture with according name, the possible values are: "earth", "mercury", "mars", "moon"
+    position - starting position of planet in numpy.array([x, y, z]) velocity - starting velocity of planet in numpy.array([x, y, z]) static - if True, planet won't move, usually should be set to False mass - single number standing for plaet mass planet_name - sets planet texture with according name, the possible values are: "earth", "mercury", "mars", "moon"